 For example, NAC charges 1.75% plus 10% GST which is 1.925% - an extremely high Management Fee given Performance Fees also apply.
 But this is charged monthly on the gross value of the portfolio.
 As ASX CEFs never detail these calculations it's uncertain what this gross value means, but it could well include the ~$17m in borrowings (an extra 42% of the Net Assets I calculated at 30 June 2022!).

-16. The LIC structure is tax inefficient and exposed to more costs
+18. The LIC structure is tax inefficient and exposed to more costs and risks

 69 of the 89 CEFs left on the ASX are LICs, including virtually all those investing in equities.
 Yet, the LIC structure is far more tax inefficient than ETFs or LITs (trusts distribute returns before tax and any tax liable is paid later by the holder).
-The LIC structure is also typically higher cost, especially versus ETFs.
+The LIC structure is exposed to a greater range of costs, especially versus ETFs.

 - Unlike the trust structure, LICs pay company tax but can only return it via franking dividends.
 Some LICs never pay dividends, while most others choose to keep buffers for "smoothing" dividends.
 Either way, the tax leakage earns nothing while sitting as a franking balance and often builds up.